juliabb1/Plant-Monitoring-System/README.md

 # 🌿 Smart Plant Monitoring & Watering System

-I have created a **Smart Plant Monitoring System** – an automated, IoT-enabled plant care assistant!
-This system monitors environmental conditions and waters your plant when needed — or on demand — so you can sit back and let your greenery thrive.
+I have created a Smart Plant Monitoring System that monitors environmental conditions and waters your plant when needed or on demand so you can sit back and let your greenery thrive.

 ![Slide18](https://github.com/user-attachments/assets/248c18fa-0188-4486-ae86-0db33ec3223e)